cwendorf/EASI/B-TutorialExamples/OneSample/README.md

 ### Overview of this Example

-The **OneSample** documents and files analyze an example of a one-sample design.
+The **OneSample** files analyze an example of a one-sample design.
 These analyses include the following:

 - Analysis of the Group (equivalent to one-sample analysis for the variable)